December-ways 1864 | Dawn to Noon | Cupola

 :20

-The waves of migration largely over, now the birds are on their nests, protecting their eggs or feeding their young.
+On the way to the longest day of the year birds keep on their nests, protecting their eggs or feeding their young.

 The soundscape of aeries is a tensile net of knots and aperatures.